Bus operator requirements

 The operator's overall matching score and 4-weeks archived reports, which calculate weekly average mean score for all feeds per operator is available for operators to download at the 'Review My Published data' Bus location dashboard on BODS.

 Weekly SIRI VM feed percentage matching score and report are available to download at a SIRI VM feed level on BODS.
-More information on SIRI-VM PTI and Data matching can be found here.
+Read more information on SIRI-VM PTI and Data matching.

 Single journey matching logic

 To be able to compare data for any given journey it is necessary to first identify a single journey in both the SIRI and TxC datasets.
 The SIRI delivery is the starting point for the process.
-More information on SIRI-VM PTI and Data matching can be found here.
+Read more information on SIRI-VM PTI and Data matching.

 Step 1